 Down and out

-More important enemies and more narratively weighty encounters should have enemies getting down only on Serious Injuries.
-But take note that a Serious Injury is not enough to kill a person, or even a beast.
+More important enemies and more narratively weighty encounters should have enemies getting down only on serious injuries.
+But take note that a serious injury is usually not enough to kill a person, or even a beast.
 Depending on your setting and the lethality of its weapons, a lot of participants in combat may end up injured, rather than killed.
 Have them surrender, rather than stupidly fight to their deaths.
 Make the "prisoners" or defeated enemies a liability that the player must deal with.

 Do they tie them up and leave them?
 Do they deliver them to the nearest law-enforcement?
 Do they murder them?
 Enemies that are spared could become future allies, or even future nemesies, coming back for vengeance.